Pay a Bill

 The process used to find out if cancer has spread within the lungs or to other parts of the body is called staging.
 The information gathered from the staging process determines the stage of the disease.
 It is important to know the stage in order to plan treatment.
 Some of the tests used to diagnose non-small cell lung cancer are also used to stage the disease.
-(See the General Information section.)
+For more information, see the General Information section.

 Other tests and procedures that may be used in the staging process include the following:

 There are three ways that cancer spreads in the body.

 Cancer can spread through tissue, the lymph system, and the blood:

 Cancer may spread from where it began to other parts of the body.

 When cancer spreads to another part of the body, it is called metastasis.
 Cancer cells break away from where they began (the primary tumor) and travel through the lymph system or blood.